7 Rings: Composition and lyrics

 "7 Rings" is a trap-pop song with elements of hip hop and R&B that runs for 3 minutes, with Grande rapping the hook and final verse.
 It features a heavy bass and sees Grande discuss "how global success has allowed her to enjoy the finer things".
 Billboard magazine noted it's "the most hip-hop-leaning song Grande has released in the post-Sweetener era yet, with Grande almost rapping the song's verses".

 The song channels the melody of The Sound of Music's "My Favorite Things" in the verses: "Breakfast at Tiffany's/And bottles of bubbles/Girls with tattoos who like getting in trouble/Lashes and diamonds, ATM machines/Buy myself all of my favorite things".
-The song also interpolates The Notorious B.I.G.'s "Gimme the Loot" in the bridge.
+The song also interpolates the Notorious B.I.G.'s "Gimme the Loot".
 Grande and her team agreed to sign away 90% of the track's songwriting royalties at the request of the Concord music company.

 Grande described the song as a "friendship anthem" that "evolves" from previous single "Thank U, Next" while embracing a new chapter.
 She opens up about how her breakup with Pete Davidson led her to "treating her friends instead".

-"7 Rings" is written in the key of C# minor in common time with a tempo of 140 beats per minute.
-The song contains rapping segments however in the singing parts, Grande's vocals span from G3 to E5.
+The sheet music for "7 Rings" is in the key of C minor in common time with a tempo of 140 beats per minute.
+The vocal line spans from G3 to C6.

 Critical reception

-The song received generally positive reviews.
-Rolling Stone's Brittany Spanos review of "7 Rings" was positive, calling it "dangerously fun, and as deliriously intoxicating as the champagne at Tiffany’s with all your best bitches."
+The song was met with mixed reviews.
+Rolling Stone's Brittany Spanos review of "7 Rings" was positive, calling it "dangerously fun, and as deliriously intoxicating as the champagne at Tiffany's with all your best bitches."
 Markos Papadatos from Digital Journal praised Grande's vocals as "smooth and crystalline with a retro vibe to it" and said Grande has shown "consistency with the radio singles that she has put out, and each song stands out from a sonic and lyrical standpoint.
 "7 rings" is no different."
 Jamieson Cox from Pitchfork was mixed in her review and said the song "[is] a letdown given all of the hype.
 This is The Sound of Music's 'My Favorite Things' as flipped by Regina George, and its sneering tone is a far cry from Sweetener's benevolence..."
 The Atlantic's editor, Spencer Kornhaber, criticized the song, writing:

 [the single] is raising hackles because it regresses to a more cartoonish, and imitative, use of black music than she's done before (not to mention the video's evocation of Japanese kawaii).
 She's wearing the culture as a costume—or even as a joke—not unlike white frat guys putting on fake grills for a "ratchet" party.